Blotch3D/Blotch3D/README.md

 4. Set the "Build Action" to "MonoGameContentReference"

-You can get the names of the content files by starting the pipeline manager (double-click Content/Content.mgcb).
+You can get the names of the content files by starting the MonoGame pipeline manager (double-click Content/Content.mgcb).
 You can also add more content via the pipeline manager (see
 <http://rbwhitaker.wikidot.com/monogame-managing-content>).
 See the
 examples for details on how to load and display models, fonts, etc.